donsaagya/Object-Recognition/README.md

-AI model which recognises objects in given images from CIFAR 100 dataset
+AI model which recognises objects in given images.
+Both Models are trained using CIFAR 100 dataset

 Code is in jupyter notebook attached